joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_the_gift_of_fear/prologue.md

 (10) Whether it grows when charity grows?
 (11) Whether it remains in heaven?
 (12) Which of the beatitudes and fruits correspond to it?

+* Whether God Can Be Feared?
+* Whether Fear Is Fittingly Divided Into Filial, Initial, Servile And Worldly Fear?
+* Whether Worldly Fear Is Always Evil?
+* Whether Servile Fear Is Good?
+* Whether Servile Fear Is Substantially The Same As Filial Fear?
+* Whether Servile Fear Remains With Charity?
+* Whether Fear Is The Beginning Of Wisdom?
+* Whether Initial Fear Differs Substantially From Filial Fear?
+* Whether Fear Is A Gift Of The Holy Ghost?
+* Whether Fear Decreases When Charity Increases?
+* Whether Fear Remains In Heaven?
+* Whether Poverty Of Spirit Is The Beatitude Corresponding To The Gift Of Fear?